 - Every VLAN on a switch is in a different broadcast domain.

 - A broadcast domain is a part of a computer network, where, if one device sends a broadcast frame all other devices of that part will receive.

 Watch video tutorials on Collision Domain and Broadcast Domain on LinkedIn Learning.

 What is broadcast and when is it used in the network?

 [ Definition of broadcast in Computer Network]

-When a source host doesn’t know the information [MAC address, IP address etc.] about the destination host, it will send a request to the special destination (broadcast MAC/IP) asking MAC address/ IP address of particular destination host.
+When a source host doesn’t know the information [MAC address, IP address, etc.] about the destination host, it will send a request to the special destination (broadcast MAC/IP) asking MAC address/ IP address of a particular destination host.
 This special address is called a broadcast address.
-And, when a message sent to this address, all the host on that network/domain will listen.
+And, when a message sent to this address, all the hosts on that network/domain will listen.
 This is called broadcast.
-When a message is broadcasted in a network, the particular host will reply with required detail and others will ignore this message.
+When a message is broadcasted in a network, the particular host will reply with the required detail and others will ignore this message.

-How many broadcast domain and Collison domain are there in 24 port switch with 2 VLAN?
+How many broadcast domains and Collison domains are there in 24 port switch with 2 VLAN?